-While India and China rule the roost in Asia when it comes to producing exceptional tech talent for the world, Vietnam is slowly but steadily emerging as an exceptional source of technology professionals.
-With geographical stability, progressing economy, and low costs of high quality labour, Vietnam will soon become one of the best offshoring countries for tech hubs.
-It represents the growth potential of Asia Pacific.
-By 2050, Vietnam will be among the top 10 fastest growing economies.
+While India and China rule the roost in Asia when it comes to producing exceptional tech talent for the world, Vietnam is slowly but steadily emerging as an outstanding source of technology professionals.
+With geographical stability, progressing economy, and low costs of high-quality labor, Vietnam will soon become one of the best offshoring countries for tech hubs.
+It represents the growth potential of the Asia Pacific.
+By 2050, Vietnam will be among the top 10 fastest-growing economies.

-Many companies including Microsoft are organising training programs for the Vietnamese youth, and EORs like Skuad are creating opportunities for them, while also helping companies to set up their distributed team and expand their business without any hassle.
+Many companies, including Microsoft, are organizing training programs for the Vietnamese youth, and EORs like Skuad are creating opportunities for them while also helping companies to set up their distributed team and expand their business without any hassle.

-Read on to know more about the Vietnam labour laws, office setup, benefits, offshoring opportunities, and challenges in hiring employees in Vietnam.
+Read on to know more about the Vietnam labor laws, office setup, benefits, offshoring opportunities, and challenges in hiring employees in Vietnam.